 \section{Integral models}

 In this section, we consider the local situation.
-Let $K$ be a discrete valuation field with the valuation ring $R$, a uniformizer $\pi$, and residue field $k$.
-For a $R$-variety $\CV$ and a closed point $P\in \CV_k$, we say that $\CV$ is strictly semistable point at $P$, if the the formal completion of $\CV$ at $P$ admits a finite \'etale map to following formal scheme:
+Let $K$ be a discrete valuation field with the valuation ring $R=\CO_K$, a uniformizer $\pi$, and the residue field $k=R/\pi$.
+For an $R$-variety $\CV$ and a closed point $P\in \CV_k$, we say that $\CV$ is strictly semistable at $P$, if the the formal completion of $\CV$ at $P$ admits a finite \'etale map to the following formal scheme:

 for some $t\le n$.
-We say that $\CV$ is strictly semistable if it is strictly semistable at every close point.
-It is clear that the property of strictly semistability does not change if we replace $R$ by an unramified extension.
-So in the following, we assume that $R$ is complete and $k$ is algebraically closed.
+We say that $\CV$ is strictly semistable if it is strictly semistable at each close point.
+The property of strict semistability does not change if we replace $R$ with an unramified extension.
+So, in the following, we assume that $R$ is complete and $k$ is algebraically closed.
 In this case, the above \'etale map is an isomorphism.